 Our future success is dependent on our ability to timely complete clinical trials, obtain marketing approval for and successfully commercialize VIP152, our lead product candidate.
 We believe our highly selective CDK9 inhibitor, VIP152, is differentiated from other CDK9 inhibitor technologies being developed by our competitors.
 We are investing significant efforts and financial resources in the research and development of VIP152.
-We are conducting a Phase 1 trial of VIP152 as a monotherapy, in patients with advanced cancers, including non-Hodgkin's lymphoma.
+We are conducting a Phase 1 trial of VIP152 as a monotherapy, and in combination with other anticancer agents, in patients with advanced cancers, including non-Hodgkin's lymphoma and chronic lymphocytic leukemia.
 VIP152 will require additional clinical development, evaluation of clinical, preclinical and manufacturing activities, marketing approval from government regulators, substantial investment and significant marketing efforts before we can generate any revenues from product sales.
 We are not permitted to market or promote VIP152, or any other product candidate, before we receive marketing approval from the FDA and comparable foreign regulatory authorities, and we may never receive such marketing approvals.